Chai cafes woo coffee fans in urban India

 Bohra, who says his idea has already been copied by other start-ups in Jaipur, plans to open another Tapri outlet soon.

-Both Chai Point and Tapri have tried to steer away from setting up as upscale cafés.
+Both Chai Point and Tapri have tried to steer away from setting up as upscale cafs.
 A glass of tea costs less than one-fifth the cost of a cappuccino at coffee shops.

 "In India, the perception is that you need not pay that high for chai," said Bijral, who said he was sure his no-frills cafe would be a hit.